 John E. Marriott/agefotostock

 While encounters between livestock and wolves can occasionally occur, wolf-related livestock depredation is minuscule.
 According to a report published by the Humane Society of the United States, in 2015 the USDA inventoried 112.2 million cattle in the U.S. and just 0.009% of cattle (or 1 in every 10,000 cows) was killed by a wolf.
 Livestock are far more likely to die of disease, birthing-related problems or from the elements than wolves.
-However, powerful special interest groups that support the livestock industry as well as trophy hunters and the oil, gas, and mining industries seek to reduce wolf populations for both commercial and selfish interest.
-They often use misinformation to overstate the threat of wolves and justify killing them.

-Livestock grazing at a subsidized cost takes place across 155 million acres of public lands in 13 states — an area the size of California and Oregon combined, and while it is possible for ranchers to coexist peacefully with wild wolves, many choose not to.
+Livestock grazing at a subsidized cost takes place across 155 million acres of public lands in 13 states—an area the size of California and Oregon combined, and while it is possible for ranchers to coexist peacefully with wild wolves, many choose not to.
 They use lethal methods to deter wolves despite non-lethal options being readily available.
 Under the guise of “wildlife management,” their solution is simple: kill wolves.

 Science does not support killing wolves for livestock-wolf conflict management.
 In fact, research shows that killing wolves may actually increase livestock depredation.
 The death of one wolf, particularly a leader, disrupts the behavior and social structure of the pack and often leads to the pack fragmenting to into smaller groups.
 The surviving wolves may not be able to successfully bring down their traditional prey, forcing them to rely on smaller animals and scavenging for survival.

 Yellowstone's Lamar Canyon pack was thriving until alpha female 06 was shot and killed by a trophy hunter on Dec.
 6, 2012.
 Stable and cohesive during 06s lifetime, the pack fragmented upon her death.
 One of 06's daughters, 820F, a beautiful light-coated wolf, became a lone wolf and was killed by a private citizen on Aug.
 24, 2013 in what was deemed a livestock control action.
-Although 820F wasn't killed in the hunt, she was a causality nonetheless — her death a ripple effect of a broken pack social structure.
+Although 820F wasn't killed in the hunt, she was a causality nonetheless—her death a ripple effect of a broken pack social structure.

+The use of non-lethal deterrents and changes to improved livestock practices are far more effective at preventing wolf-livestock related conflicts than killing wolves.
 Responsible livestock owners are fostering coexistence through the use non-lethal means to successfully deter wolves.
-There are a variety of methods available and they may be even more effected when integrated, including:
+A variety of methods are available, and they may be even more effective when integrated, including:

 • Properly disposing of livestock carcasses to reduce attractants